Error analysis for stochastic gradient optimization schemes using modified equations: Introduction

+It is worth mentioning that the mapping $T\mapsto e^{-2\mu T}\rho(T)$ is bounded, and thus the strong error bounds obtained using the second order (stochastic) approximation are always at least as good as the ones obtained using the first order (stochastic) approximation.
+It remains to compare the two results in terms of complexity, depending on the large time behavior of the diffusion coefficient, to see whether considering the second order approximation leads to improved error bounds.

+We provide numerical experiments to illustrate the strong error estimates obtained in Theorems~\ref{theo:1} and~\ref{theo:2}.
+We observe the strong error estimates obtained in the second main result are sharp since the three error terms appearing on the right-hand side are visible in some regimes.

 The comparison between the first and second order approximation results in the large time regime is not as straightforward as it may seem.
 Indeed, to obtain the first order approximation result it is sufficient to assume that some upper bounds on $\sigma(t,\cdot)$ which are uniform with respect to $t$.
 It turns out that the second order approximation result reduces the complexity only if $\sigma(t,\cdot)$ converges to $0$ when $t$ goes to infinity fast enough.
-We refer to Section~\ref{sec:results} for a precise discussion on the computational complexity of the stochastic gradient optimization scheme.
+We refer to Section~\ref{sec:results} for a precise discussion on the computational complexity of the stochastic gradient optimization scheme and a comparison of the two results.

 Let us mention several directions for future works.
 It would be interesting to study the behavior of the stochastic gradient optimization scheme under weaker conditions on the objective function $F$.
 One may also investigate the behavior of other stochastic optimization schemes, such as stochastic versions of the celebrated heavy ball and Nesterov algorithms.
 The analysis may also be extended in an infinite dimensional setting.